stacks-network/docs/src/pages/start-mining.md

 stacks-node start --config=./testnet/stacks-node/conf/testnet-miner-conf.toml
 ```

 Your node should start.
-It will take some time to sync, and then your miner will be running!
+It will take some time to sync, and then your miner will be running.

 ### Creating an optimized binary